President and CEO

 Karim Azer is the head of the quantitative systems pharmacology (QSP) and DMPK modeling at the Bill & Melinda Gates Medical Research Institute.
 His work is focused on leveraging the spectrum of bioinformatics, systems biology, QSP and DMPK modeling approaches, and data analytics, to address translational medicine needs of the institute, in the areas of tuberculosis, malaria, and diarrheal and enteric diseases.
 Karim’s efforts are also dedicated to the development of supportive computational and mathematical approaches and pipelines to enable robust in-silico simulations and visualizations of models and model outputs.
 Karim received his PhD in Applied Mathematics from the Courant Institute of Mathematical Sciences at NYU, and holds an M.S. in Applied Mathematics from Courant Institute at NYU, and B.S. degrees in Mathematics and Computer Science from Rutgers University.
 He has worked in the pharmaceutical industry for over 20 years, employing a wide variety of modeling, both mechanistic and empirical, and computer science approaches to address drug discovery and development questions in R&D. Previously at Sanofi, he formed and headed the quantitative systems pharmacology group, supporting programs across several disease areas, including immunology, rare diseases, cardiovascular and oncology.
 He also led the development of technical capabilities in support of model development, calibration, qualification and simulation, in collaboration with academic partners and Institutes.
 Prior to Sanofi, he was at Merck, where he established a quantitative group spanning a broad range of computational approaches to drug discovery, development and translational medicine, including both mechanistic and empirical models, image and signal processing, data analytics, and high performance computing, and where he led modeling efforts in support of early clinical development and translational medicine programs.
 He has served on a number of professional societies such as American College of Clinical Pharmacology (ACCP), American Society of Mechanical Engineering (ASME), IEEE, Society for Industrial and Applied Mathematics (SIAM), and International Society of Pharmacometrics (ISOP), and continues to be active in the community.
 He has publications in the areas of applied mathematics, modeling applications and methodologies in drug discovery and development, image and signal processing, and data analytics.

-Larry C. Wienkers received his Ph.D. in Medicinal Chemistry from University of Washington in 1993 under the direction of Dr William F. Trager.
+Larry C. Wienkers received his BS in Chemistry and Biology in 1986 and his MS in Chemistry in 1988 from Western Washington University.
+He then earned his Ph.D. in Medicinal Chemistry from University of Washington in 1993 under the direction of Dr William F. Trager.
 He did postdoctoral work in the department of Drug Metabolism at the Upjohn Company and subsequently joined the company as a Research Scientist 1995.
 In 1998, Larry became Director of Drug Metabolism Enabling Technologies at Pharmacia & Upjohn and in 2002 became Executive Director of Pharmacokinetics, Dynamics and Metabolism at Pfizer.
-In 2004 Larry moved to Amgen and is currently Vice President of the department of Pharmacokinetics and Drug Metabolism.
-He an American Association of Pharmaceutical Scientists (AAPS) Fellow and serves as a member of the University Of Washington School Of Pharmacy Corporate Advisory Board.
-Larry's current research interests are focused on exploring bioactivation pathways associated with small molecule drug metabolism with particular focus on the prospective application of this information to predict drug-drug interactions in the clinic.
-To this end, his group applies a multidisciplinary approach using organic chemistry, biochemistry and biophysical techniques to study cytochrome P450 mechanism based inhibition and the characterization of biotransformation pathways of novel therapeutics.
+In 2004 Larry moved to Amgen and recently retired as Vice President and Global Head of the department of Pharmacokinetics and Drug Metabolism.
+He an American Association of Pharmaceutical Scientists (AAPS) Fellow with over 80 peer reviewed manuscripts and book chapters.
+One of Larry's long-standing research interests is focused on exploring bioactivation pathways associated with small molecule drug metabolism with particular focus on the prospective application of this information to predict drug-drug interactions in the clinic.
+To this end, he and collaborators apply a multidisciplinary approach using organic chemistry, biochemistry and biophysical techniques to study cytochrome P450 mechanism-based inactivation and the characterization of biotransformation pathways of novel therapeutics.

 University of Trento